 Initial fellowship applicants who will have completed four or more years of training as of the application deadline, following their PhD or M.D. (post-M.D. clinical training), are not eligible for Cystic Fibrosis Canada Fellowships.
 Cystic Fibrosis Canada does offer flexibility on calculating years of training post-PhD or post-M.D. given parental leave, medical leave or exceptional circumstances.
-Applicants must contact Cystic Fibrosis Canada before submitting an application if parental leave, medical leave or exceptional circumstances.
+Applicants must contact Cystic Fibrosis Canada before submitting an application if parental leave, medical leave or exceptional circumstances impact your number of years of training.